taoletsgo/custom_races/README.md

 - Dynamic loading and unloading of objects (currently conflicts with the multiplayer creator, will be implemented in the future)
 - Advanced parsing / setting rockstar json
 	- ~checkpoint params --- icon、color、collect size、draw size、alpha、height and more~
-	- prop params --- ~rotation by bone~、~advanced collision~、~accelerate & decelerate value~、destroy and respawn broken object、dprop multiplayer sync and more
+	- prop params --- ~rotation by bone~、~advanced collision~、~accelerate & decelerate value~、~destroy and respawn broken object~、dprop multiplayer sync and more
 	- ~vehicle params --- adlc、adlc2、adlc3、aveh、clbs、icv、ivm and more~
 	- unit params --- ped、vehicle、scenario and more
 	- zone and pickup params, it may take months to years to support both creator and race script